-Home Dental Care during the Covid-19 Pandemic
+Home Dental Care after coronavirus

-Key to oral health is preventive care during the coronavirus crisis
+Key to oral health is preventive care

 We’ve all had to change our routines to accommodate schools being closed and the stay at home restrictions.
 As part of the family’s daily routine, make sure that the day begins and ends with two minutes of tooth-brushing with a fluoride toothpaste.
 Remember to spit out at the end, but don’t rinse as you want the fluoride to stay on your teeth helping to strengthen them.